 What Is Smoking CBD Like?

-Everyone has their own little things that they do.
-Some people use CBD as a way to help release stress, anxiety, and it has also been shown it helps with depression.
+Users report using CBD as a way to help release stress, anxiety, and it has also been report to help with depression.
 CBD can be used on humans and animals, it’s safely been tested.
 CBD is a compound found in cannabis plants (a cannabinoid) that provides proven therapeutic benefits.
-Because it doesn’t have the same intoxicating effects as its cannabinoid cousin tetrahydrocannabinol (THC), cannabidiol (CBD) is more lightly regulated, and can be sold without a prescription in most U.S. locations.
+CBD doesn’t have the same intoxicating effects as its cannabinoid cousin tetrahydrocannabinol (THC), cannabidiol (CBD) is more lightly regulated, and can be sold without a prescription in most U.S. locations.
 Even high CBD strains of cannabis can be purchased online without a medical marijuana card

-Both hemp and marijuana are the same species of plant—Cannabis sativa—but hemp has been selectively bred for thick, heavy stalks, whose fibers have been used for centuries to make clothing, sails, paper and rope.
+Both hemp and cannabis indica and sativa are the same species of plant—Cannabis—but hemp has been selectively bred for thick, heavy stalks, whose fibers have been used for centuries to make clothing, sails, paper and rope.

 Since most of the THC in cannabis is found in the flowering portions of the plant, marijuana breeders have sought plants with lush, heavy flowers (buds), and for decades have selectively bred out the CBD, which moderates the racy high of THC.
 CBD has psychoactive effects too.
 But whether you call CBD’s effects a high or not, vaping it or using CBD oil makes you feel different.
-There are noticeable sensations that many users find as pleasant as those provided by THC.
-Unlike THC products though, using pure (or nearly pure) CBD will not make you fail a drug test—as long as you’re careful to choose the right kinds of CBD products.
+There are noticeable sensations that many users find as pleasant as those provided by THC and distinctive feelings provided by CBD and other cannabinoids.

 Is CBD psychoactive or intoxicating?